Columbian half dollar: Preparation

 Even before the appearance of Barber's sketches, other designs were being considered for the half dollar.
 In early August, artist Frank Millet proposed to the fair's Director of Decorations, Olin Warner, that Warner design the coin.
 Warner modeled one depicting a profile of Columbus, not based on the Lotto portrait.
 His reverse showed a caravel ship, symbolizing the Santa María, Columbus's flagship, above two globes representing the hemispheres, though they lacked the continental outlines.
 Warner's proposal was praised by artists working on their sculptures at the fairgrounds.
-Leech also weighed in once he returned from vacation on August 26, sending fair organizers a woodcut engraving based on the official Spanish medal for the 400th anniversary of Columbus' first voyage, and arranging with the State Department for the American Embassy in Madrid to get one.
+Leech also weighed in once he returned from vacation on August 26, sending fair organizers a wood-engraving based on the official Spanish medal for the 400th anniversary of Columbus' first voyage, and arranging with the State Department for the American Embassy in Madrid to get one.
 A medal was duly obtained and was subsequently placed in the Mint's collection.

-The Mint was willing to defer to the Company on the design (Ellsworth withdrew his threat not to allow his painting to be used by the end of August), but the Company's Finance Committee was unable to reach a decision on what design to use.
+The Mint was willing to defer to the company on the design (Ellsworth withdrew his threat not to allow his painting to be used by the end of August), but the company's Finance Committee was unable to reach a decision on what design to use.
 Warner returned to work on the badges to be worn by the fair's directors at the dedication ceremony in October—the fair itself would not open to the public until May 1893.
 These badges included a round disk with a portrait of Columbus in high relief based on the Lotto portrait, and when one was displayed it was immediately spoken of as a possible basis for the half dollar.
-The Company also considered a design with three ships, and another with a single ship and a depiction of the Western Hemisphere, both provided by the Mint.
+The company also considered a design with three ships, and another with a single ship and a depiction of the Western Hemisphere, both provided by the Mint.
 Contemporary accounts also mention a reverse design considered by the Company which depicted a building at the Exposition.